Conservation-Law-Foundation/Federal-Environmental-Data/README.md

 Flood data (FEMA and NOAA)

-EJ Screen national and state (https://www.epa.gov/ejscreen/download-ejscreen-data)
+EJ Screen national and state (https://www.epa.gov/ejscreen/download-ejscreen-data) --> done
 * make sure that we download at the census tract level for New Hampshire

 Specifically, make sure that we download: